safdar-azeem/code-sorter/README.md

 ## Subgroup Distribution

-After grouping the code elements, the extension further distributes some groups into subgroups based on their characteristics.
-Each subgroup is then sorted by length.
+Once the code elements are grouped, the extension further divides certain groups into subgroups based on their characteristics.
+Each subgroup is then sorted by length to provide a consistent and logical arrangement.

 ### Imports or Requires